What Happens in a North Workshop?

 North isn't a personality test.
 It doesn't assign you a type or compare you to a population.
 It's not an evaluation; no one's ranking you or telling you what's wrong.
 And it's not career advice.
 It won't tell you what job to pursue.

 It's simpler than that.
-It's 60 minutes to get clear on how you work, so that everything after—skills, roles, feedback, decisions—has a foundation to land on.
+It's a way to get clear on how you work, so that everything after — skills, roles, feedback, decisions — has a foundation to land on.
 And a foundation to build from.
-Once you understand how you create value, skills become strategic.
+Once you understand how you contribute, skills become strategic.
 You know what to develop, what to skip, and where what you already have will actually land.

 Recognition, not judgment.
 Clarity, not answers.